Bruce Sterling: Bibliography

-Personal
+Personal life

 In the beginning of his childhood he lived in Galveston, Texas until his family moved to India.
 Sterling spent several years in India and has a fondness for Bollywood films.
 In 1976, he graduated from the University of Texas with a degree in journalism.
 In 1978, he was the Dungeon Master for a Dungeons & Dragons game whose players included Warren Spector, who cited Sterling's game as a major inspiration for the game design of Deus Ex.

 In 2003, he was appointed professor at the European Graduate School where he is teaching summer intensive courses on media and design.
 In 2005, he became "visionary in residence" at ArtCenter College of Design in Pasadena, California.
 He lived in Belgrade with Serbian author and film-maker Jasmina Tešanović for several years, and married her in 2005.
 In September 2007 he moved to Turin, Italy.
-He also travels the world extensively, giving speeches and attending conferences.
-Both Sterling and artist and musician Florian-Ayala Fauna are sponsors for V. Vale's RE/Search newsletter.